What You Need to Know About Middle School Special Education Teacher

 Time Management: Managing one’s own time and the time of others.

-In the United States, there were 89,300 jobs for Middle School Special Education Teacher in 2016.
+In 2016, there was an estimated number of 89,300 jobs in the United States for Middle School Special Education Teacher.
 New jobs are being produced at a rate of 7.2% which is above the national average.
 The Bureau of Labor Statistics predicts 6,400 new jobs for Middle School Special Education Teacher by 2026.
-The BLS estimates 7,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.

 The states with the most job growth for Middle School Special Education Teacher are Utah, Texas, and Colorado.
 Watch out if you plan on working in Vermont, Connecticut, or Maine.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Middle School Special Education Teacher ranges between $40,690 and $97,290.
+The typical yearly salary for Middle School Special Education Teachers is somewhere between $40,690 and $97,290.

 Middle School Special Education Teachers who work in Oregon, Connecticut, or New York, make the highest salaries.

-Below is a list of the median annual salaries for Middle School Special Education Teachers in different U.S. states.
+How much do Middle School Special Education Teachers make in different U.S. states?

 |State||Annual Mean Salary|

-What Tools & Technology do Middle School Special Education Teachers Use?
+What Tools do Middle School Special Education Teachers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Middle School Special Education Teachers: